PGScatalog/pgsc_calc/docs/explanation/output.rst

 **Section 3 (Genetic Ancestry/Similarity)** describes the results of the genetic ancestry analysis of the target genotypes with the reference panel data.
-It first displays a snippet of the ``[sampleset]_popsimilarity.txt.gz`` file for reference.
-A visual display of the projection of the target data into the reference panel PCA space is plotted for the first 6 PCs, where the target samples are coloured according to the population that they are most similar to in the reference panel.
-A table describing the distribution of ancestries within the reference panel and proportions of the target samples who are most similar to those populations is also provided.
+It first displays a snippet of the ``[sampleset]_popsimilarity.txt.gz`` file for reference in a table in Section 3.1 ("Principal Component Analysis table").
+A visual display of the projection of the target data into the reference panel PCA space is plotted for the first 6 PCs in Section 3.2 ("Principal Component Analysis plots"), where the target samples are coloured according to the population that they are most similar to in the reference panel.
+A table in Section 3.3 ("Population similarity summary") describing the distribution of ancestries within the reference panel and proportions of the target samples who are most similar to those populations is also provided.